kyle-mucerino/Booking/README.md

-# Booking
+# Music Forecast

 ## USER STORY
 AS A traveler
-I WANT to see multiple flight and hotel options
+I WANT to see current weather and music playlists
-SO THAT I can book a trip accordingly
+SO THAT I can find a playlist based on the weather

 ## ACCEPTANCE CRITERIA
-// GIVEN a booking dashboard with select inputs
+// GIVEN a search dashboard with input and search button
 // WHEN I search for a city
-// THEN I am presented with flight details
+// THEN I am presented with current weather details
-// WHEN I view flight details
+// WHEN I view weather details
-// THEN I am presented with the city name, the departure and return date, and prices
+// THEN I am presented with the city name, date, time, icon, and temperature
-// WHEN I view the selected flight
+// WHEN I view the current weather
-// THEN I am presented with a list of hotel options
+// THEN I am presented with a list of genres
-// WHEN I click on a hotel
+// WHEN I click on a genre
-// THEN I am presented with booking options, and pricing
+// THEN I am presented with playlists
-//WHEN I click favorite button
+// WHEN I click favorite link
-//THEN I am directed to favorites page with lists of favorited flights and hotels
+// THEN I am directed to favorites page with lists of favorited genres

+## IMAGES

+1. Clear image of start page
+2. Image when you type in city and current weather details
+3. Image of Favorited Playlist page